dxjoshi/book-summaries/README.md

 6. Security Analysis by Benjamin Graham
 7. Warren BUffet's Ground Rules by Jeremy Miller
 8. The Clash Of The Cultures by John Bogle

-- **Top 7 Investing Books:**
-1. ~~The little book that beats the market~~
+9. ~~The little book that beats the market~~
-2. One Up On Wall Street
+10. ~~One Up On Wall Street~~
-3. The University Of Berkshire Hathway
+11. The University Of Berkshire Hathway
-4. Common Stocks and Uncommon Profits
+12. Common Stocks and Uncommon Profits
-5. The Intelligent Investor
-6. The Essays Of Warren Buffet
+13. The Essays Of Warren Buffet
-7. Security Analysis

 - **Investing & Trading:**
 1. The Little Book That Still Beats the Market (Little Books.
 Big Profits)